AdobeAtAdobe/kirby_docs/acpdr/api-specification/markdown/narrative/technical_overview/schema_registry/acp_schema_registry.md

 ]
 ```

-### GET - View Updated Schema

 The code below shows the new response when issuing a GET request for the `context/person` schema.
-You'll notice that there is a new top level field named `_customer` which contains a `retail` section that then includes the new fields that were added.
+Note how there is a new top level field named `_customer` which contains a `retail` section that then includes the new fields that were added.

-When this schema is used in a dataset those new fields are accessed using `_customer.retail.homeStoreId` and `_customer.retail.loyaltyMember`.
+When this schema is used in a dataset those new fields are accessed using `_customer.retail.storeId` and `_customer.retail.storeAddress`

-##### Request
+**Request**

 ```
 curl -X GET \